Skip to main content

 Pros:

-• Free and open-source
+• Free and open-source.

-• Largest user community
+• Large user community.

-• Works with any writing tool
+• Works with many writing tools.

 Cons:

-• Interface feels dated
+• Interface feels dated.

-• Limited AI features
+• Limited AI features.

-• Mobile apps are basic
+• Mobile apps are basic.

-• Sync requires cloud storage
+• Sync requires cloud storage.

 Key features:

-• Upload PDFs and web articles
+• Upload PDFs and web articles.

-• AI-powered search and retrieval
+• Search and retrieval with AI.

-• Mind map showing paper connections
+• Mind map for paper links.

-• Chat with your entire library
+• Chat with your full library.

-• Cross-paper synthesis
+• Cross-paper synthesis.

 Pricing: Free tier available, Pro from $20/month